Contract Researchers

 – Finally, one last study focuses on the decline in sports participation among young people with autism spectrum disorder (ASD) as they transition into adulthood.

-Whether it be my work on the Paralympic experience of athletes with disabilities (mental or physical), on that of young athletes with ASD, or on the physical transformations associated with bariatric surgery, each time it is a question of technological, human, and institutional mechanisms intended for vulnerable people, which raise questions about both the renewal of inequalities in life paths and social destiny and the effects experienced by public policies that are supposed to improve the living conditions of these populations.
+Whether it be my work on the Paralympic experience of athletes with disabilities (mental or physical), on that of young athletes with ASD, or on the physical transformations associated with bariatric surgery, each time it is a question of technological, human, and institutional mechanisms intended for vulnerable people, which raise questions about both the renewal of inequalities in life trajectories and social destiny and the effects experienced by public policies that are supposed to improve the living conditions of these populations.

 3. Keywords